Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 1 of 7)

 The two subgraphs should be easy enough to intuit.
 The above graph shows that A, B, and C are related, and also the D, E and F are related, but each of these collections of nodes aren’t related to each other.
 That means each of them constitute their own “subgraph”.

 (I’m being a bit informal with my terminology here.
 The overall dataset is technically called a “disconnected graph” since there are two sets of nodes/edges (subgraphs), also called components, which cannot reach other.
-We could also call it a graph with two connected subgraphs.
-I’m also not distinguishing what might be obvious — we might have data that itself constitutes multiple such subgraphs, but in other cases, we might just be filtering a larger dataset such that subgraphs “fall out” of a larger connected graph… but these details are not particularly germane to the rest of this discussion.)
+We could also call it a graph with two connected subgraphs… but in any case, these details are not particularly germane to the rest of this discussion, and thus the formal vernacular of graph theory won’t be addressed much further since it historically hasn’t played an important role in the discussion of hierarchies nor other related topics in the fields of data engineering and business intelligence.)

 And lastly, the one cycle should be relatively intuitive.
 A cycle is a path through the graph that repeats its edges.
 In other words, I could put the tip of a pencil on the node A (and moving only in one direction) can trace my way from A > B > C and then back to A. This is called a cycle, and clearly there’s no way to do the same thing from D, for example (hence the second sub-graph does not have a cycle).

-Now, one thing I want to call your attention to is the fact that I’ve named the columns of the edges table as “from_node” and “to_node” which seems to imply a direction, i.e. starting from the “from_node” and heading towards the “to_node”.
+Now, one thing worth calling out is the names of the the columns in the EDGES table.
+The fact that they have the prepositions “TO” and “FROM” imply a direction, i.e. starting from the “from_node” and heading towards the “to_node”.
 (In practice, these are often also referred to as the “predecessor” node and the “successor” node.)

 In other words, we sometimes might care about some concept of directionality or precedence, i.e. when a given node should somehow come before another node that it’s related to.

-Let’s further flesh these concepts out with a real-world use case, i.e. a simplified example from the world of logistics / supply chain.
+Let’s further flesh these concepts out with a real-world use case from the world of logistics.

-In order to simplify the example, which typically consists of a network (synonym for graph) of thousands of ships, trains, and trucks and all their various routes throughout the supply chain, let’s consider a single example most of us experience every day: navigating from one point to another using our favorite map app on our phone.
+In order to simplify the example, which let’s just consider a single example most of us experience every day: navigating from one point to another using our favorite map app on our phone.

 This is obviously a screenshot from my Google Maps app on my phone, showing directions from Boulder to Denver International Airport.

-From a data perspective, clearly Google Maps is leveraging geospatial data to visually trace out the exact routes that I could take, but what it’s also doing is figuring out and displaying graph data, which itself doesn’t really care about the geospatial coordinates of anything.
+From a data perspective, clearly Google Maps is leveraging geospatial data to visually trace out the exact routes that I could take, but what it’s also doing is figuring out and displaying graph data (which is not actually concerned at all with any geospatial coordinates).

-In short, Google Maps is using sophisticated (graph) algorithms to select a handful of routes that are likely to make the most sense for me to then choose from.
+In short, Google Maps is using sophisticated (graph) algorithms to select a handful of routes that are likely to make the most sense for me to choose from, based on time and/or distance.

 In my case, I was given three different routes, which I’ve visualised above by just showing the durations for each leg of each route (taking a few liberties here with my version of the graph).